FlyingEwok/pygameRST/README.md

 Collect all the keys in each level.

-Gavity is a funny thing.
+Gravity is a funny thing.

 Don't touch the robots.